-The Financial Times sees Catalonia as the best Southern European Region of the Future in its latest report on the most attractive European locations for future investments.
+The Financial Times sees Catalonia as the best Southern European Region in its latest report on the most attractive European locations for future investments.
 Barcelona comes first in the continent by FDI strategy and policies for attracting investors.

 A diversified industry, the backbone of the Catalan economy